mikediessner/nubo/docs/_build/html/_sources/bayesian_optimisation.rst.txt

     Return point :math:`\boldsymbol x^*` with highest observation.

-The annimation below illustrates how the Bayesian optimisation algorithm works on an optimisation loop that runs for 20 iterations.
+The animation below illustrates how the Bayesian optimisation algorithm works on an optimisation loop that runs for 20 iterations.
 The surrogate model uses the available observaions to provide a prediction and its uncertainty (here shown as 95% confidence intervals around the prediction).
 This is our best